sal55/langs/Compilertest3.md

 **Tiny C**        | C        | 1.1 | 9100 | 0.79 | 10MB | 120/1.8MB

+### Time

+How many seconds it took to compile

+### Funcs/sec

+Because some took more lines than others, the table is sorted in terms of functions/second throughput.

+### Runtimes

+This column has been added so that some trade-offs can be compared.
+Runtime is how long it took to execute:

+    fann(10)

+in a program containing just the one function.

+### Exe Size

+The size of the binary executable.
+The smallest is gcc-O3 with the unfeasibly low 1MB (100 bytes per function), probably the result of some culling.
+Otherwise they range from 6.6MB to 27MB.

+### Installation Files/MB

+This gives an idea of the magnitude of the installation.
+The very large ones will come with lots of libraries, headers etc, but it is not practical to isolate what is needed to run this test.

+The Rust installation is rather mysterious; I found 12 exe files, of identical sizes, but there may be more.
+It is incomplete anyway as it relies on MS Build Tools, which exist but it can't manage to link up to (so I couldn't link to create executables, or to run the results).

 ### Notes

-**Time** How many seconds it took to compile

-**Func/sec** Because some took more lines than others, the table is sorted in terms of functions/second throughput.

-**Lines/second** Fastest speed in LPS was something above 1.2Mlps (my MS bytecode compiler), and slowest around 3.4Klps (Rust, which excluded linking because that part didn't work)
+**Lines/second** Fastest speed in LPS was something like 0.9Mlps (tcc), and slowest around 2Klps (Rust, which excluded linking because that part didn't work).
+Code density varies, but I think tcc still comes out on top.

-**Files Sizes** Roughly 500K to 1000K lines.
-More than is typical for a single module, but timings for only 1000 functions (50-100K lines) were usually proportionately less.
-(Any smaller, and the faster products would be hard to measure.)

-**Optimisation** Optimisation was usually off except where it made an appreciable difference, and was felt it actually did something. gcc-O3 took the same time as gcc-O0, suggesting it hadn't bothered.
+**Optimisation** Optimised versions tried where the option existed and I knew how to to turn it on.

 **Host** All tests were done on an old Windows 7 PC, 64 bits, with spinning hard drive.
 Number of cores available was 2 (doubt any used more than one).
 Not the most up-to-date hardware, but all compilers ran on the same machine.

-### Runtimes

-This column has been added, so that some trade-offs can be compared.
-Runtime is how long it took to execute:

-    fann(10)

-in a program containin just the one function.

-**Notes:**

-* Rust doesn't link on my machine so couldn't be run

-* In the case of my MS, which is unfinished, 15.7 is actual time of unaccelerated code.
-Projections taken from the previous product suggest: 10 seconds when optimised via gcc-03; and 4.1 seconds when accelerated (not using JIT; it still executes bytecode).)

-* Don't read into much into the figures of one, small, tight benchmark, which some optimisers and especially tracing-JITs can optimise agressively.

 ### My Compilers

-The current ones are BB (M language) and MS (MS language).
-The latter is a new embedded scripting language.

-I've now added 'bcc', which is my C compiler.
-This had had problems with its ST organisation (each set of 10,000 duplicate local names was stored in one list, and sometimes it would scan all of it).
-This program is still hampered by having an intermediate stage that is ASM source code, which slows down otherwise it would be faster than BB.
-Note that the timing is of a version built with gcc 5.1.0 -O3, otherwise it would be 40% slower.

-I've also addede 'MM', which is an older version of BB.
-This had the advantage of being able to be transpiled to C, allowing a proper optimising compiler to be used.
+These are BB and the older MM, both for my M systems language.
+Also BCC for C.

-The (bb) against my implentations means compiled with 'bb -opt'. (gcc) means transpiled to C and compiled with 'gcc -O3'.
+(gcc) means it was transpiled to C and compiled with gcc-O3, which gives a faster time than otherwise (but a bigger compiler executable).

+(bb) means it was compiled with BB; so not quite as fast, but a smaller executable.